-Fundraising management processes have built up over many decades of not-for-profit experience with learnings and innovations shared across all sectors, partly through regular movement of people between sectors.
+- Fundraising management processes have built up over many decades of experience, with learnings and innovations shared across all not-for-profit sectors, primarily through regular movement of people between sectors.
 There are no formal or regulated "standards" for fundraising practices, however fundraising staff depend on each other to share information about donor interactions and opportunities, and hence peer-support results in common work practices and shared information.
 External agencies that review and rate not-for-profit organisations apply particular scrutiny to fundraising performance, which reinforces the need for efficient practices.
-In terms of systems, fundraising functions are quite well supported; technology systems for donor management have been able to leverage related functionality built for large Customer Relationship Management systems in the for-profit sector.
+In terms of systems, fundraising functions are quite well supported; technology systems for donor management have been able to leverage related functionality built into Customer Relationship Management systems in the forprofit sector.
 There is also broad acceptance amongst organisation leadership that fundraising success depends on investments in technology; the leadership of even small not-for-profits understand that they need to invest in systems to support their fundraising efforts.
 There are high expectations for internal and external reporting of the efficiency and effectiveness of the fundraising process.